-Symmetrical.ai is a blockchain-based algorithmic marketplace for financial products.
-It creates a programmatic model of value creation for the banking/insurance industries.
-It is inspired by a Real Time Bidding / reverse auction technology which has dominated online advertising in recent years.
+Symmetrical.ai is a fintech company bringing financial power back to the people.
+It is powered by Credit Cloud technology, which creates a new, programmatic model of value creation for the banking industry.
+It is inspired by a Real Time Bidding platforms which have dominated online advertising in recent years.
 It is powered by an idea of making the financial market more symmetrical in order to empower both: capital providers and consumers by liberating their data.
 The goal is to fully eliminate current system inefficiencies, drive the transaction cost to nearly zero and as a result redistribute the value back to the end-customers and original capital providers.

 The Financial Services industry hasn’t changed much in the last 100 years.
 Over and over again, banks and insurers are selling the same, homogenous products based on a basic exchange of cash flows.
 The only innovation which has happened in the finance industry has just touched distribution channels and user interfaces (mobile, web) or financial engineering.
 We have not experienced real, disruptive innovation within the industry nor has value proposition to the clients improved much.
-Arguably all the fintech buzz we see around (the rise of Revolut, neobanks, innovative payment companies) is based on superior user interfaces which does not fit the bill for making a dent in the reality.
-From the operational perspective, some of the processes were made more efficient in terms of processing time (specialisation, centralisation, automation, digitisation), still there has been no fundamental revolution that has affected the backbone of the operating model of the financial institutions.
+Arguably all the fintech buzz we see around (the rise of Revolut, neobanks, innovative payment companies) is based on superior user interfaces which do not fit the bill for making a dent in the reality.
+From the operational perspective, some of the processes were made more efficient in terms of processing time (specialization, centralization, automation, digitization) still, there has been no fundamental revolution that has affected the backbone of the operating model of the financial institutions.

 If we observe carefully the economic reality, we see a repetitive pattern.
-In the last 20 years most industries have been touched by the virus of disruptive innovation bringing huge fundamental changes into the reality.
+In the last 20 years, most industries have been touched by the virus of disruptive innovation bringing huge fundamental changes into reality.
 This business model evolution is built on the following patterns:

 - Elimination of middlemen — many of the next generation startups try to disintermediate the middleman/ aggregator and share the savings in the profit pool between other participants in the value chain.

-- Liberation of data — destruction of data silos stands is crucial to build a new value proposition for the users.
+- Liberation of data — the destruction of data silos stands is crucial to building a new value proposition for the users.